 The Fisker Ocean might feel like the odd man out in this list of convertibles.
 But it’s not because it has the soul of a convertible.
 At the press of a button, eight glass panels on the Ocean retract to give customers the feeling of a convertible.
 Fisker calls it the ‘California Mode,’ which rolls all windows down, including the rear quarter glass, rear windscreen, and the sunroof, that doubles up as a solar panel.

 Fisker calls the rear quarter glass the rear windscreen the ‘Doggie Window,’ hinting that pets seated at the rear can enjoy the breeze thanks to the retractable nature of the windows.
 There are more innovative features inside the Ocean.
 On the top variants, the massive touchscreen inside can rotate into portrait or horizontal modes.

-Release date: Production commenced on November 17, 2022, and deliveries in the U.S. will start in June 2023.
-Fisker plans to deliver all 5,000 launch edition (One) units by September 2023.
+Release date: Deliveries of the Ocean are underway in Europe and the U.S. Fisker plans to deliver all 5,000 launch edition (One) units by September 2023.

 Price: $37,499 to $68,999

 Audi’s open-top model line-up, which currently includes the TT Roadster, A5 Convertible, and R8 Spyder, will see the addition of an EV this decade.
 According to a report from German news agency dpa (via Suddeutsche Zeitung), Volkswagen Group is considering to increase the capacity utilization of the Volkswagen Osnabruck plant with electric convertible cars.

 Former VW Group CEO Dr. Herbert Diess had suggested that the company is considering making Volkswagen’s underutilized vehicle factory a “niche convertible location.”
 He has said that both Volkswagen and Audi are mulling over the launch of an electric convertible.